terminusdb/terminusdb-client-js/Contributing.md

 Also, if there is a related issues, please also put the issue numbers in blankets in the title, for example: (#10)

-It will be great to describe what you have done in the pull request (more detail the better).
-If there is a issue that can be closed by this PR, you can put `Close #XX` or `Fix #XX` (while XX is the issue number) to close that issue automatically when your PR is merged.
+It would be great if you could describe what you have done in the pull request (more detail the better).
+If there is an issue that can be closed by this PR, you can put `Close #XX` or `Fix #XX` (while XX is the issue number) to close that issue automatically when your PR is merged.

 Following the guideline makes the reviewing process of the PR much efficient.